-If two or more players deliberately agree to ignore any Rule or penalty they know applies, they will be disqualified unless the agreement is made before the round and is cancelled before any player involved in the agreement begins his or her round.For example, in stroke play, two players agree to consider putts within a club-length of the holeholed, when they know that they must hole out on each hole.While on the first putting green, another player in the group learns of this agreement.
-That player insists the two players who made the agreement hole out, and they do so.Even though neither player who made the agreement acted on it by failing to hole out, they are still disqualified because they deliberately agreed to ignore Rule 3.3c (Failure to Hole Out).
+If two or more players agree to ignore any Rule or penalty they know applies, they will be disqualified unless the agreement is made before the round and is cancelled before any player involved in the agreement begins their round.For example, in stroke play, two players agree to consider putts within a club-length of the holeholed, when they know that they must hole out on each hole.While on the first putting green, another player in the group learns of this agreement.
+That player insists the two players who made the agreement hole out, and they do so.Even though neither player who made the agreement acted on it by failing to hole out, they are still disqualified because they agreed to ignore Rule 3.3c (Failure to Hole Out).

 In Order to Agree to Ignore a Rule or Penalty, Players Must Be Aware the Rule Exists

 Rule 1.3b(1) does not apply and there is no penalty if players agree to waive a Rule that they are not aware of or fail to apply a penalty that they do not know exists.Examples where two players are unaware of a Rule, or where they have failed to apply a penalty, and therefore are not disqualified under Rule 1.3b(1), include: